-Procedural Law (or Adjective Law) deals with the enforcement of law that is guided and regulated by the practice, procedure and machinery.
+Procedural Law (or Adjective Law) deals with the law that deals with procedural rules of evidence, pleadings and practice and the enforcement of law.
+It is guided and regulated by the practice, procedure and machinery.
 This law is very important in administration of justice.

 In general, all procedural laws are retrospective unless a legislature specifies so.